fitzypop/koda/README.md

 Let's make a vscode killer with Rust! (and react can help too)

-## Tauri + React + Typescript

-This template should help get you started developing with Tauri, React and Typescript in Vite.

 Using node 18.15.0, pnpm 7.29.1, built from `create-tauri-app` 3.1.2

+## Tauri + Solid + Typescript

+This template should help get you started developing with Tauri, Solid and Typescript in Vite.

 ## Recommended IDE Setup